samprakash1410/pychram/notes.md

   to open a file in python we use the built-in open() function which takes the file name and mode as arguments.

 day 7: oops concetps
+ class and objects:
+  A class is a collection of objects,classes are blueprints for creating objects.class defines a set of attributes and methods that the created objects.